Protecting the Malawi-Zambia LandscapeHabitats cross borders—so do poachers

 We knew law enforcement support and infrastructural development would be essential to give the remaining wildlife a fighting chance.
 To accomplish this, we trained over 165 men and women to build a unified ranger force as a front line to combat wildlife crime.
 Our teams created Rapid Response Units who assist rangers on the ground, and we provided additional infrastructure development to support operations and ranger housing as part of the plan to restore Kasungu.

 Through this partnership and great transformation, Kasungu is now a safe space for wildlife.
-This month, we celebrate the massive achievement of beginning the relocation of 12 zebra and 14 waterbuck who will be released into the park.
+This month, we celebrate the massive achievement of relocating 12 zebra who will be released into the park.
 The park that once stocked many of the other parks in Malawi is now being restocked itself.

-The reintroduction of zebra will bolster the population to 21 animals, while the waterbuck will make up a founder breeding herd.
+The reintroduction of zebra will bolster the population to 21 animal.
 These, together with the elephant population which has grown to more than 100 from the last 50 remaining in 2015, is bringing life back to Kasungu’s empty spaces.
-Leopard, wild dog, and lion have also been sighted back in the park after a long absence.
+Leopard, wild dog and lion have also been sighted back in the park after a long absence.

 No longer will Kasungu’s Miombo woodland be silent.
 It will now chatter with the sounds of thriving wildlife.
 It’s time to make Kasungu home again.